gophercloud/gophercloud/acceptance/README.md

 to a remote API.

 > **Note:** Because every test will be run against a real API endpoint, you
-> will incur bandwidth and service charges for all the resource usage.
-Please
+> may incur bandwidth and service charges for all the resource usage.
+These
-> ensure you delete these resources when you're finished!
+> tests *should* remove their remote products automatically.
+However, there may
+> be certain cases where this does not happen; always double-check to make sure
+> you have no stragglers left behind.

 ### Step 1.
 Set environment variables